HeadBeeGuy/alt-activities/README.md

 Longer-term tasks:

 - Redo a lot of the development seeds
-- See if links to comments can be generated with anchors on the target page
 - Make embedded resources like /users/5/comments
 - Add in a flag for "workshop" activities that premium users can create to request feedback
 - Get the site working with webhooks to allow integration with Discord and Stripe